PersephoniFeiT/Make-Some-Noise/README.md

 - Frequency: controls the rate of change between areas of high and low intensity
 - Amplitude: determines the amount of contrast between the areas of high and low intensity
 - Gain: controls the brightness of the layer
-- Floor: Cut-off value for areas of low intesity; set all pixels below this value to this value
+- Floor: Cut-off value for areas of low intensity; set all pixels below this value to this value
-- Ceiling: Cut-off value for areas of high intesity; set all pixels above this value to this value
+- Ceiling: Cut-off value for areas of high intensity; set all pixels above this value to this value

 ### Layer Mixing
 Each layer can mix with the main canvas in 4 different ways: multiplication, division, addition, and subtraction.

-- Multiplication:
-- Division:
-- Addition:
-- Subtraction:
+- Multiplication: Multiplies the value of each point on a layer with that point on the canvas.
+Bright parts pf the layer have less effect on the canvas, bright parts of the canvas are more effected by the layer.
+Results tend towards the middle.
+- Division: Divides the value of each point on a layer with that point on the canvas.
+Bright parts of the layer have less effect on the canvas, middle parts of the canvas are more effected by the layer.
+Results tend towards the maximum
+- Addition: Adds the value of each point on a layer to that point on the canvas.
+The layer affects the pattern consistently across all values.
+Results tend towards the maximum.
+- Subtraction: Subtracts the value of each point in the layer by that value on the layer.
+The layer affects the pattern consistently across all values.
+Results tend towards the minimum.

+For best effects, the first layer should be Multiplication or Subtraction.

 ### Color Gradient
 The color gradient lies at the bottom of the Editor.
 By choosing the two endpoints, you can decide what color scale is used to render the pattern.